Evolution of the Big Muff Pi Circuit - Part 3 - 1980 to 2005

 VERSION 7 SOVTEK BIG MUFF PI - 3 circuit variants exist, each made in extended manufacturing runs.

 The RED ARMY OVERDRIVE and Version 7 "CIVIL WAR" BIG MUFF PI - After several years of being out of production, around 1991 Electro-Harmonix returned to the market with the Russian made Sovtek Big Muffs.
 The same pedal was branded as both the Big Muff Pi and as the Red Army Overdrive, sold simultaneously.
 The circuit did not follow the schematic of any previous version, but rather was a reinvented set of component values, giving it a whole new twist on the tone.
-It was given smaller 390Ω emitter resistors for a lower gain sound, and a slightly less mid scooped tone stack.
-The small .047µF clipping caps at C6 and C7, usually 1µF, gave these a fat, thunderous bottom end.
+It was given larger value 390Ω emitter resistors (rather than typical 100-150Ω) for a lower gain sound, and a slightly less mid scooped tone stack.
+The small .047µF clipping caps at C6 and C7 (usually 1µF) gave these a fat, thunderous bottom end.

 Notice that an effect on LED has been added to the circuit (a first for a Big Muff) with a limiting resistor at R1 to keep the 9v from burning out the LED.